SAP-samples/btp-task-center-integration/btp-inital-setup/set-up-sap-task-center-automatically.md

     ![check](images/btp_booster_review.png)

-5. The status of the execution will be shown during the execution,
+5. The status of the execution will be shown during the execution.

     ![progress](images/btp_booster_progress.png)